 How the Class Works

-The 2017 fall training series begins Monday, September 18th and ends December 17, 2017.
+The 2018 spring training series begins Monday, February 5th and ends June 3rd, 2018.
 This gives you plenty of time to view all the lessons, join in on the live group coaching calls or review the recorded ones, and develop your job search documentation in the discussion group.
-During the 3 months of the class, you can move through the program at your own pace and still get the personalized support you need.
+During the 4 months of the class, you can move through the program at your own pace and still get the personalized support you need.

 This class features 7 on demand lessons which are accessible 24/7.
 Each lesson includes a video and/or audio recording.
 You can watch or listen whenever it’s convenient for you.